Sign Up for Updates

-It seems like whether your legs are too big or too small, there’s a nickname for them – from tree trunks to elephant legs and just plain “chunky” to chicken legs or sticks, no one wants to hear about their untoned legs!
+It seems like whether your legs are too big or too small, there’s a nickname for them.
+From tree trunks to elephant legs and just plain “chunky,” or chicken legs and walking sticks, no one wants to hear about their toneless legs.
 I believe that a lack of activity is responsible for both overly large and overly thin legs.
 We’re often traveling, sitting behind a desk, or lazing on the sofa for hours.
-All this sitting can contribute to a lack of muscle tone if we don’t work strength exercises into our workout routines.
+All this sitting can contribute to a lack of muscle tone, if we don’t work strength exercises into our workout routines.

 1. Get active!
-Preventing fluid from building up in your lower legs is key for defined calves, and the solution is simple – simply get up and move throughout the day.
+Preventing fluid from building up in your lower legs is key for defined calves.
+And the solution is simple: just get up and move throughout the day.
 Avoid prolonged periods of sitting if you can help it.
-If you work behind a desk, get up every so often to take a walk around the office (and get some water, while you’re at it!).
+If you work behind a desk, get up every so often to take a walk around the office (and get some water, while you’re at it).
 If you find yourself sitting for long periods of time, try to elevate your legs slightly in order to help with circulation.

 These exercises are a fun addition to your usual routine and will make you really focus on your lower legs.
 My challenge: try and add one of the below calf exercises to your next workout!